 After a rough nights sleep, I woke up just in time for the sunrise.
 Still tired, I rolled over and waited for it to warm up.

-Feeling good, I planned on pushing at a faster pase than the guide recommended.
-To my dismay I headed out of town to be greeted by an impossible wind that slowed me to a crawl.
-Eventually I changed direction and suddenly was very thankful for the wind pushing me along.
+Feeling good, I planned on pushing at a faster pace than the guide recommended.
+To my dismay, I headed out of town to be greeted by an impossible wind that slowed me to a crawl.
+Eventually, I changed direction and suddenly was very thankful for the wind pushing me along.

 After an exciting, steep decline I found myself at Rakaia Gorge... but what goes down must come up... and after some hard peddling, I admit, I had to get off my bike and walk!

 The rest of the journey was a blur with the wind behind my back.
-However today I have learnt the importance of proper sunlotion application.
+However today I have learnt the importance of proper sun lotion application.
 Remembering to cover my arms but not my hands was a big mistake.
 Protecting my shins and not my calves was another one.
-Woops.
+Oops.

 After my best nights sleep yet (that's what you get for cycling just over 90km) I packed up and went on my way.
-Since it was such a nice night I decided to take the "bold and adventurous" route (as per the guide) and go directly from Geraldine to Farlie in the hopes I could get to the popular Lake Tekapoe a day early.
+Since it was such a nice night I decided to take the "bold and adventurous" route (as per the guide) and go directly from Geraldine to Fairlie in the hopes I could get to the popular Lake Tekapo a day early.

-Getting to Farlie by 2pm one would think the next 40km were in the bag.
+Getting to Farlie by 2:00 pm one would think the next 40km was in the bag.
 That would be the case if it wasn't for the intense winds (lowest gear... downhill kind of winds) and rolling hills I had been battling for the past 5 hours!
 But I must admit it was the most enjoyable route yet.

-This morning had me set off in a overcast/drizzle as I left town, reminding me a lot of England.
+This morning had me set off in an overcast/drizzle as I left town, reminding me a lot of England.
 As the fog cleared I enjoyed the interesting looking town of Burkes Pass.
-And onward to Lake Tekapoe.
+And onward to Lake Tekapo.
 I couldn't help but let out a "wow" as I took in the views.

 Accidentally taking the long route round we were rewarded with scenes of the lake and surrounding plains.
-Meanwhile the sun was getting lower and lower.
+Meanwhile, the sun was getting lower and lower.
 Having maybe two hours left of daylight I decided to rush to the nearest freedom camping spot a few kilometres out of town.
-I swear everyday that passes I regret choosing a hammock.
-"Graeme you just said you enjoyed views of the nearby plains, why did you head out of town to find a place to camp?"...
-Yeah.
+I swear with every day that passes I regret choosing a hammock.

-Well eventually I realised that this was a stupid idea but the sun was going down, the crosswinds were intense; I was in a rush and a panic and "I've gone this far, I may aswell carry on".
-After a while, I came across a access road to a nearby river and seeing some trees along the route I decided to turn off.
+Well, eventually I realised that this was a stupid idea, the sun was going down and the crosswinds were intense but I was in a rush and "I've gone this far, I may as well carry on".
+After a while, I came across an access road to a nearby river and seeing some trees along the route I decided to turn off.
 Perhaps focusing too much on the distant trees I failed to realise the paved road I was once on quickly degraded into a large rocky decline.
-With the bike wobbling and vibrating it wasn't long before I lost control and slammed down hard on my right shoulder.
-Shock quickly settled in as I shouted in pain and tried to check I wasnt bleeding.
-The bike was fine I was fine.
+With the bike wobbling and vibrating it wasn't long before I lost control and slammed down hard on my right shoulder!
+Shock quickly settled in as I shouted in pain and tried to check I wasn't bleeding.
+The bike was fine.
+I was fine.
 Having occurred off the side of such a quiet road anything could have happened.
-But as I slowly cycled back trying my hardest to breath steadily and think positive I settled into a good rhythm and returned to town.
-After a stressful search for a place to stay in a town full of tourists I managed to find a spot at the local holiday park to setup my hammock.
+But as I slowly cycled back trying my hardest to breathe steadily and think positive I settled into a good rhythm and returned to town.
+After a stressful search for a place to stay in a town filled with tourists, I managed to find a spot at the local holiday park to set up my hammock.
 I've been used to the cold over the past few days but combined with half a bruised body and the growing signs of whiplash, sleeping was impossible.
 I found solace in the public toilets doing exercises to keep me warm for a few hours until exhausted, I fell asleep, only to be woken maybe 3 hours later by the sunrise.

 Not having time to reflect on the previous day's events it's time to put the tour on hold.